FAQ and Myths about hypnosis and clinical hypnotherapy

 Am I in control during hypnosis?

-This is a common myth.
 Yes, clients are always in control and people under hypnosis would never do anything they would normally find against their will or values/beliefs.
 Also, while in a hypnotic state, people can exit the hypnotic state anytime they want.
 It is always a personal decision to enter, stay and/or leave a hypnotic state.
 During the first session, clients will be working with their hypnotherapist on establishing their treatments goals.
 After that, the hypnotherapist will just be their guide in achieving the goals they have already discussed together.
 Clients always decide their goals and can adjust them with their hypnotherapist anytime as they proceed with the therapy.
 Also, anyone cannot enter a hypnotic state without wanting to enter it, exactly as anyone can relax unless willing to relax!
 In other words, clients are always in charge and control of the all process in hypnotherapy.